VOLUNTEER HANDBOOK AND POLICIES

 VOLUNTEER DEFINITIONS AND CATEGORIES

 Who is a Volunteer?

 A volunteer is a person giving their time and skills without any present or future expectation of payment of any kind.
-The volunteer is under no obligation to provide time, duties or resources other than what he or she chooses to freely provide; this is not an employment relationship.
+The volunteer is under no obligation to provide time, duties or resources other than what they choose to freely provide; this is not an employment relationship.
 There is a clear distinction between employee and volunteer.

 Types of Volunteers

-- Rescue Mission Clients and Residents – Individuals who are currently using or have used Rescue Mission services in the past are required to wait a year from the date they last used services before they are eligible to volunteer, unless a written recommendation has been provided by their Case Manager.
-Services include staying at the shelter, eating at Food Service, or shopping at the Community Clothing Center.
+- Rescue Mission Clients and Residents– Individuals who are currently using or have used Rescue Mission services in the past are required to wait one year from the date they last used services before they are eligible to volunteer, unless a written recommendation has been provided by their Case Manager.
+Services include staying at the shelter, eating at the Food Service Center, or shopping at the Community Clothing Center.